satcar77/tech-interview-problems/README.md

 121. Given an array of numbers of length N, find both the minimum and maximum using less than 2 * (N - 2) comparisons.

 122. Implement regular expression matching with the following special characters:
+- . (period) which matches any single character
-That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.
+- * (asterisk) which matches zero or more of the preceding element That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.